WHEREWHERE filters in SQLRun this SQL:

 By inspecting the output, how are these two queries related?

-statement, by default, returns all rows from one or more columns in a table (unless it is an aggregation function).
-To select and filter rows that satisfy a specified condition, you use a WHERE
+WHERE filter work?The SELECT statement, by default, returns all rows from one or more columns in a table (unless it is an aggregation function).
+To select and filter rows that satisfy a specified condition, you use a WHERE clause.

 A simple example